New deal turns stranded assets into growth

 NUMB tie-in and development progress: Following encouraging drilling results delivered in 2025, NUMB is expected to be tied in during early 2026.
 This represents a low-risk production uplift and validates follow-up drilling plans, shifting the focus from discovery to execution.

-Receivables normalisation: Capricorn received $156m from EGPC since mid-2025, reducing receivables to ~$84m – the lowest level since 2022.
+Receivables normalisation: Capricorn received $217m in 2025, reducing receivables to $86m at year end – the lowest level since 2022.
 Continued payment reliability would further strengthen liquidity confidence and reduce perceived country risk.

 Parliamentary ratification of concession: Parliamentary approval, expected in early 2026, is the final formal step for the integrated concession.
 The agreement has been operational since July 2025, with economics already in effect.
-Ratification supports reserve reclassification and an updated CPR.
+Ratification supports reserve reclassification, high-grading of new development lease areas, and an updated CPR.

 Reserve booking and CPR update: A positive ratification outcome would unlock up to 20 mmboe of 2C resources into 2P reserves and help underpin future capex and drilling plans.
 It also lays the foundation for a valuation uplift.